system76/tech-docs/src/models/serw13/repairs.md

 3. Unplug the white connector that connects the CMOS battery to the motherboard.
 4. To clear the CMOS, open the lid of the machine and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
-5. Re-connect the CMOS battery.
+5. Re-connect the CMOS battery and the main battery.
-6. Replace the bottom panel and main battery.
+6. Replace the SSDs and wireless card (if necessary) and the bottom panel.
 7. Power up the Serval WS.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the speakers: